Monte Sagro

-Monte Sagro is a mountain in the Alpi Apuane, in Tuscany, central Italy, overlooking the city of Carrara.
+Monte Sagro (1749 m) is a mountain located in the northern part of the in the Apuan Alps or Carrara Mountains, in Tuscany, central Italy, overlooking the city of Carrara.

+Etymology

-It is located in the northern part of the range, and, being mostly composed of marble of renowned quality, is home to several quarries.
-The name (meaning "holy") identifies it as a sacred place for the ancient Liguri tribe, together with the Monte Bego at the modern boundary between France and Italy.
+The name comes from the Latin word sacrum meaning "holy" as it was a sacred place for the ancient Liguri tribe where there were nine stele statues discovered in 1905, together with the Monte Bego at the modern boundary between France and Italy.

+Geology

+Monte Sagro consistsmainly of layers of banded limestone, marble, grezzoni and permian schist.

+The elevation is from the uplift of these rocks and metamorphosis that compressed the limestone to marble and further erosion that shaped the mountain to what it is.